g33kme/adapay/README.md

 define('ADAPAY_API', 'http://<IP4-SERVER-ADDRESS>:8090/v2');

 /*
- * First we need to create or restore wallet on our cardano-wallet
+ * First we need to create or restore a wallet on our cardano-wallet server
  * Keep in mind, that the cardano-node have to be fully synced so your wallet comes up
  *
  * name              = set any name